PF

 Instructions

 1. 1Place the bacon in a cold large stock pot over medium heat.
-Cook until the bacon is crisp and the fat is rendered, about 10 minutes, reducing the heat as necessary to avoid burning.
-Transfer the bacon to a paper towel-lined plate, reserving the drippings in the pot.
+Cook 10 minutes, reducing heat as necessary to avoid burning, until the bacon is crisp and fat is rendered.
+Transfer bacon to a paper towel-lined plate, reserving the drippings in the pot.

-2. 2Return the pot to medium heat and add the onions, celery, carrots, salt, and pepper.
-Cook, stirring, until softened, about 5 minutes.
-Add the garlic and Old Bay and cook for 1 minute, until fragrant.
+2. 2Return the pot to medium heat and add the onion, celery, carrots, salt, and pepper.
+Cook, stirring, 5 minutes over medium heat until softened.
+Add the garlic and Old Bay seasoning blend and cook 1 minute over medium heat until fragrant.

 3. 3Add the wine and scrape up any browned bits on the bottom of the pot.
-Simmer until the wine is mostly evaporated, about 2 minutes.
+Simmer 2 minutes over medium heat until the wine is mostly evaporated.

-4. 4Add the seafood stock, return the bacon to the pot, and bring to a boil.
-Add the potatoes.
-Allow to return to a simmer, then reduce the heat to low, and continue simmering uncovered until the potatoes are tender, about 5 minutes.
+4. 4Add the seafood stock and return the bacon to the pot.
+Bring to a boil over medium-high heat, then add the potatoes.
+Return to a simmer, reduce heat to low, and cook uncovered 5 minutes until the potatoes are fork-tender.

-5. 5Add the shrimp, cod, scallops, and clams and their juices.
-Return the soup to a bare, gentle simmer for about 2 minutes, until the seafood is just cooked through.
-Add the half and half and remove the pot from the heat.
+5. 5Add the shrimp, cod fillet, scallops, and clams with their juices.
+Return to a bare gentle simmer over low heat and cook 2 minutes until the seafood is opaque and just cooked through with no translucence remaining.

 Nutrition — Per Serving